 - 500 g minced lamb

-- 1 large red onion diced in a food processor or very finely chopped
+- 1 red onion diced in a food processor or very finely chopped

-- 1 pack of flat-leaf parsley 30 g finely chopped
+- 1 pack flat-leaf parsley 30 g finely chopped

 - 1 red pepper de-seeded and finely chopped

 - 1 teaspoon salt